 Since I couldn’t find a ready made carriage parasol to buy, I set out to make one.

 Step 2: I started with a black parasol and planned to cover it with black lace.
 However, since my Victorian dress is Maroon I opted for a Maroon lace with black lace trim and an ivory rope trim accent.
 I think the combination laid over the black nylon looked great.
 I found all the material and trim at my local Hancock Fabrics store.
 The cost was about $18.

 You will need 1 yard of lace (or any material you like with a bit of stretch/drape to it) and 2 yards of trim to go around the entire edge of the parasol.
 Add 6 inches more if you want an accent on the top.

 Step 3: Start with the lace trim that will go all around the edge of the parasol.
 Hand sew the lace with a whip stitch so that it hangs down nicely from the edge off the Nylon.

 Step 4: The correct way to recover a parasol would be to cut triangles of fabric and sew them together just like how it’s made with the original Nylon.
-However that was more time consuming then I had (remember I have a baby in the house now 🙂 The “cheating” method is to lay the yard of lace over the entire parasol, cut a small hole at the top to fit over the tip, and pin the fabric to the Nylon.
+However that required more time than I had – remember, I have a baby in the house now 🙂 .
+The “cheating” method is to lay the yard of lace over the entire parasol, cut a small hole at the top to fit over the tip, and pin the fabric to the Nylon.
 The fabric will hang over the edges at various lengths.
 Simply cut the extra lace off all around parasol edge.
 If you have too much fabric on top to make a snug drape you can fold the extra under and along one of the wire frames then sew along top.
 I had to do this and it didn’t look bad.
 (Sorry I didn’t take pictures of the process.)